Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

     - Upon investigation it was determined that this occurred when the selection had an "undefined" state - even though a button was active.
     - I got advice from a former colleague that by restricting the search function to only the four keyword type I wanyed, this could be avoided. (cafe, bakery, book_store and night_club)

-Allowed for zooming and used that feature as a suggestion for addressing null returns.

 ## Technologies Used

 * HTML and CSS programming languages